PaloAltoNetworks/terraform-templates/README.md

    - ENI's for the MgmtSecurityGroup
    - please manually detach and delete these ENI's
 3. Rerun: terraform destroy.
-4. Also make sure to cleanup the Auto Scale Group entities as well as the previously created Launch Configurations prior to running the infrastructure again (typically if using the same name.)
+4. [Important] Also make sure to cleanup the Auto Scale Group entities as well as the previously created Launch Configurations prior to running the infrastructure again (typically if using the same name.)